extrabacon/dynamodb-model/README.md

 })
 ```

-#### Model.waitForActiveTable
+#### Model.waitForActiveTable(pollingInterval, callback)

 Invokes `describeTable` repeatedly until the table status is `"ACTIVE"`.

-Model.waitForActiveTable(pollingInterval, callback)
-+ pollingInterval: the delay in milliseconds between each invocation of `describeTable` (optional, default: 3000)
++ pollingInterval: the delay in milliseconds between each invocation of `describeTable` (optional, default value is 3000)
-+ callback: the callback function to invoke with the AWS response from `describeTable`
++ callback: the callback function to invoke with the AWS response from `describeTable` (optional)

+Callback arguments:
++ err: the error, if any
++ response: the AWS service response

 ```javascript
 var myTable = new DynamoDBModel.Model(tableName, schema);